ZiringTawfique/apache-camel/cdr-processor/README.md

 Adding a processor effectively means assembling everything mentioned above.
 It is an instance of BaseProcessor.java and contains two method.

 configure() essentially is boiler plate method, however one needs to implement mapCSVRowToVendorCdr().
-It has been left to implement by programmer because mapping process and resulting data handling different to different supplier.
+It has been left to implement by programmer because mapping process and resulting data handling varies from supplier to supplier.